Financial-Times/dotcom-page-kit/packages/anvil-plugin-bower-resolve/readme.md

 ## Getting started

-This module is compatible with Node 10+ and is distributed on npm.
+This package is compatible with Node 8+ and is distributed on npm.

 ```sh
 npm install --save-dev @financial-times/anvil-plugin-bower-resolve
 ```

-After installing the module you must add it to the list of plugins in your project's `anvil.config.js` configuration file:
+After installing the package you must add it to the list of plugins in your project's `anvil.config.js` configuration file:

 ```diff
 + const bowerResolvePlugin = require('@financial-times/anvil-plugin-bower-resolve').default